Frequently asked questions

 Is ISL accredited?

 ISL is an IB World School under the supervision of the International Baccalaureate® for its Primary Years Programme and Diploma Programme.
-It is a registered Cambridge Assessment International Education school, a member of the Educational Collaborative for International Schools, the Council of International Schools and the English Language Schools Association.
+It is a registered Cambridge Assessment International Education school, a member of the Educational Collaborative for International Schools and the English Language Schools Association.
 Although not part of the national system, ISL is inspected by the French National Education Ministry, thus gaining recognition of its fulfilment of national educational requirements.

 How international is ISL?